2018 Scottish League Cup final: Summary

 Ryan Christie scored the only goal of the game in the fifth minute of time added on in the first half when he took down a ball on the edge of the penalty area from Dedryck Boyata, his initial shot with his right foot was saved by Joe Lewis but he followed up by shooting with his left foot to the roof of the net.

 Celtic were awarded a penalty in the 52nd minute for a hand-ball by Dominic Ball.

-Scott Sinclair's took the penalty which was saved by Joe Lewis diving to his right.
-The win was Brendan Rodgers seventh straight domestic trophy win with Celtic and Celtic's 18th Scottish League Cup win.
+Scott Sinclair's took the penalty, which was saved by Joe Lewis diving to his right.
+The victory marked Brendan Rodgers seventh straight domestic trophy win with Celtic and Celtic's 18th Scottish League Cup win.